dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 #### Config

-Create a new namespace `capture-growth-chart` with key `config`, as seen in the image below.
+Create a new namespace `CaptureGrowthChart` with key `config`, as seen in the image below.
 Refer to the [documentation](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/maintaining-the-system/datastore-manager.html) for guidance on creating a new namespace and key.
 <img src="resources/images/DataStoreManagement_plugin_folder.png" width="500"/>